 If a boarding school student resists a test for narcotics or other intoxicants, it will be seen as a serious trangression of the boarding school rules and could have cnsepuences for the enrolment of the student at the boarding scholl.

 Throughout the period in which you are a boarder, storage, dealing or consumption with any kind of drugs is forbidden, whether it is taken at the boarding school, at home or elsewhere.

-In case of suspicion the boarding school teachers can instruct the student to take a test.
-In such a case, the parents will be contacted.
+If there is suspicion that a student has used narcotics or other intoxicants, the boarding school teachers can request the student to voluntarily paricipate in af test.
+In such a case parents will be contacted.

 It is the duty of the boarding school staff to react if a pupil behaves in conflict with the boarding school drug policy.